mayabenowitz/Origins/README.md

 The point of spirituality is not to escape the world.

-**It is to escape the masks we hide behind to become our truest self, reclaiming our energy, and self-organizing into highly interconnected sovereign communities that exist in a state of heart-mind coherence, effortless flow, and Divine Creation**.
+**It is to escape the masks we hide behind to become our truest self, reclaiming our energy to act on our highest excitement and passion--which can be as simple as being a warm communicator--, and self-organizing into highly interconnected sovereign communities that exist in a state of heart-mind coherence, effortless flow, and Divine Creation**.

 This is the *beginning* of the New Earth.

-The next phase is the **Divine Creation of Divine technology that disappears into the elevation of all life.**
+The next phase is the **Divine Creation of Divine technology & art that disappears into the elevation of all life.**

 ---

 # The Neolithic Future

 **The Neolithic Future** is a model of civilization in which advanced technology restores the intimacy, locality, and ecological embeddedness of early human settlement without returning to scarcity, hierarchy, or ecological vulnerability.
 It is the human-scale expression of **EarthOS**, implemented physically through **Metabolic Habitat Engineering**: settlements are designed as nested, bioregionally adapted metabolisms in which housing, energy, food, water, materials, medicine, education, research, development, technology, and surrounding ecosystems function as one regenerative system.
 Rather than forcing landscapes to conform to standardized cities, the watershed, climate, soil, species, and culture become the boundary conditions from which settlement is computationally grown.
-AI, synthetic biology, cultivated food, metamaterials, robotics, and distributed clean energy provide abundance while progressively reducing humanity’s need to appropriate land, animals, labor, and ecological complexity.
+AI, biomemetics, cultivated food, metamaterials, robotics, and distributed clean energy provide abundance while progressively reducing humanity’s need to appropriate land, animals, labor, and ecological complexity.

 Sovereignty is fractal—person, home, neighborhood, watershed, bioregion, planet—so local communities remain resilient and self-determining while participating in planetary networks of knowledge and exchange.